bgreenlee/pygtail/README.md

                             the file).
       --no-copytruncate     Don't support copytruncate-style log rotation.
                             Instead, if the log file shrinks, print a warning.
+      --read-from-end       Read log file from the end if offset file is missing.
+Useful for large files.
+      --version             Print version and exit.

 In your code: